 No Hollywood imports here; the big-hitters are all home grown.

 A nation which is naturally good at making things doesn’t just restrict itself to cars and household appliances; it prefers its theme parks to be homegrown, rather than imported from the likes of the USA.

-As Europa-Park’s name suggests, the park’s 95 hectares round up the iconic buildings and distinctive features of 14 European countries, some of which are turned into rides (as pictured above).
+As Europa-Park‘s name suggests, the park’s 95 hectares round up the iconic buildings and distinctive features of 15 European countries, some of which are turned into rides (as pictured above).
 The England zone, for example, has a replica of Shakespeare’s Globe, crazy London taxis (effectively dodgems) and a hovering London bus.
-A recent addition is the spectacular wooden rollercoaster ‘WODAN -Timburcoaster’ located in the Icelandic-themed area.
+A recent addition is the spectacular wooden rollercoaster ‘WODAN -Timburcoaster’ (pictured below) located in the Icelandic-themed area.
 Greece offers a journey through antiquity with its Poseidon water ride.
 In France, Silver Star and Eurosat await all brave rollercoaster fans, while visitors can speed round bends on the Swiss Matterhorn-Blitz next door.
-Overall it’s an ambitious, thoughtful creation, with over 100 attractions and shows invite guests to make each experience their own.
+Over 100 attractions and shows invite guests to make each experience their own.
 Five four-star theme hotels and the Camp Resort make Europa-Park a unique short-break destination in the border triangle of Germany, Switzerland and France.